shawnbro/blog_posts/accessing_page_specific_javascript_in_rails.md

   			}
   		})

-This way, our Javascript will be compiled into a single application.js file without breaking when we need page-specific code to run.
+This way, our Javascript will be compiled into a single application.js file without breaking when we have  page-specific code to run.